tigersizer/cluster-test/README.md

 I wanted to understand how "this stuff" worked in detail and be able to play with it without creating problems for others.
 I have a beast of a computer that I bought, not least out of spite (it's banned in Colorado, from which I had just moved), and I wanted to stretch it a bit.
 So why not?
 I figured it would be a weekend project.
 Hah!
 It turns out that lots of people do parts of this, but no one (internet-search-able) has done it all.
 I was taking copious notes and had many links to other helpful people, so why not publicize the result?

+I purposefully did not use Docker Swarm or Kubernetes for this because of the amount of customization required to get the virtual machines functional.
+I wouldn't hold my breath, but a follow-up for Kubernetes seems likely.

 That result is five virtual machines:

 The three cluster VMs look the same, but with numbers.